Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Things turn out best for the people who make the best of the way things turn out."
+> "Anyone who reads a book with a sense of obligation does not understand the art of reading."
-> — **John Wooden**
+> — **Lin Yutang**

 ---